-Handy Tabs come in 10 colors.
 Pick a few colors that coordinate with your fabrics and audition them as shown below.
 Decide if you want the tabs to blend in or stand out.
 There may be a few good options, so stand back, squint, and choose.
-White Rice, Dark Chocolate Brown and Oregano Green all look good with this line of ‘City Girl’ fabric from Benartex.

-The Handy Tabs are 4″ long, pre-folded to 2″.
+A length of 4″ and folded to 2″ is a good starting point.
 Of that 2″ length, you’ll need at least 1/4″ for a seam allowance.
-For a long loop, maximum of 1 3/4″ length, match the edges of the tab to the edge of your project as shown here.
+The ribbon can be pinned to match the end of the project as shown below.

-For a shorter loop, simply extend the ends of the tab off the edge of your project.
-Handy Tabs are bound on all edges for strength, so do not cut the extra length.
-It will be hidden in the seam allowance of the finished project.
+For more security, extend the ribbon tab a little past the edge of the project so more of it is caught in the seam allowance.
 Be sure to extend all tabs the same amount to make the loops all the same size.

 Leave the pins in place on the tabs.
-Find the placement you need to center your handle on the project and determine the length loop you want, then pin the tab ends to your project.
+Find the placement you need to center your handle on the project, then pin the tab ends to your project.
 Remove the first set of pins (closest to the handle) if you like.
 Complete your project as directed.

 Some fashion handles have removable hardware, allowing you to add the handle at the end of the project.
-To do so, sew the Handy Tabs into place, creating loops.
-When your project is finished, feed the ‘U’ shaped hardware through the loop and screw into place.
+To do so, sew the ribbon tabs into place, creating loops.
+When your project is finished, feed the ‘U’ shaped hardware through the loop and secure the screw.

 Attaching Other Accessories

-Many purse and bag accessories such as key rings, swivel clips, etc, can be attached using Handy Tabs.
-Simply attach them during or after construction using these same techniques.
+Many purse and bag accessories such as key rings, swivel clips, etc. Simply attach them during or after construction using these same techniques.